soleimanihamed/Business-Analysis/README.md

 - **Technologies Discussed:** Blockchain, Digital Assets, DeFi, Web3
 - **Research Approach:** Industry reports, case studies, and academic literature on blockchain technology.
 - **Analytical Tools:** Market analysis, competitive landscape analysis, risk evaluation frameworks.

 ---

+## Study 2: Digital Transformation in TSB Bank

+### Description
+This study analyses TSB Bank’s Digital Transformation (DT) project, focusing on the transition from legacy IT systems to a modernized platform, Proteo4UK.
+It explores the strategic drivers behind the project, the challenges faced during the migration, and the IT meltdown that followed.
+The study delves into TSB’s decision-making process, leadership style, risk management failures, and the lessons learned from the costly IT disaster.

+### Key Business Analysis Skills Demonstrated
+- **Strategic Planning and Decision-Making:** Evaluation of TSB’s strategic drivers for DT and analysis of the decision to migrate using the "big bang" approach.
+- **Risk Management and Contingency Planning:** Identification of risk management failures, particularly in the testing and rollout phases of the migration.
+- **Leadership and Change Management:** Analysis of how leadership styles (Transactional, Authoritarian, and Bureaucratic) impacted the project and the potential benefits of alternative approaches (e.g., Servant Leadership).
+- **Operational Efficiency Analysis:** Examination of how modernization aimed to reduce costs and improve efficiency, contrasted with the actual operational failures.
+- **Business Model Alignment:** Assessment of how TSB’s migration project misaligned with the Business Canvas, affecting value propositions, key resources, and customer relationships.

+### Business Impact
+The study outlines the significant impact of the IT migration failure on TSB Bank:
+- **Operational Disruptions:** The migration failure led to widespread service disruptions, affecting millions of customers and key banking services like online banking, mobile banking, and payments.
+- **Customer Defection and Reputational Damage:** TSB lost over 80,000 customers, faced a surge in complaints, and suffered reputational damage, ultimately paying £300 million in compensation.
+- **Financial Penalties:** Regulatory fines and operational penalties further strained TSB’s financial position, with additional scrutiny on the leadership team.
+- **Lessons for Digital Transformation Projects:** The failure provides valuable lessons for future DT projects, emphasizing the importance of phased approaches, risk management, and leadership transparency.

+### Tools and Methods
+- **Frameworks Used:** Business Model Canvas, Balanced Scorecard, SWOT (Strengths, Weaknesses, Opportunities, Threats), Lewin's Change Management Model, Leadership Analysis (Servant, Transactional, Authoritarian)
+- **Technologies Discussed:** Proteo4UK platform, Legacy IT Systems, Digital Channels (online and mobile banking)
+- **Research Approach:** Case studies, industry reports, interviews with experts, academic literature on digital transformation and IT failures.
+- **Analytical Tools:** Risk management frameworks, leadership style comparison, customer impact assessment, and operational efficiency analysis.

+---